James 5:16

 What “effect”?
 If you are a Calvinist, what effect is there, that hasn’t already been fatalistically predetermined?
 And Determinism is exactly what John Calvin taught:

-Calvin explains: “God had no doubt decreed before the foundation of the world what He would do with every one of us and had assigned to everyone by His secret counsel his part in life.”
+John Calvin: “God had no doubt decreed before the foundation of the world what He would do with every one of us and had assigned to everyone by His secret counsel his part in life.”
 (Calvin’s New Testament Commentaries: Galatians, Ephesians, Philippians and Colossians, p.20, emphasis mine)

-Calvin writes: “…the reason why God elects some and rejects others is to be found in His purpose alone. … before men are born their lot is assigned to each of them by the secret will of God. … the salvation or the destruction of men depends on His free election.”
+John Calvin: “…the reason why God elects some and rejects others is to be found in His purpose alone. … before men are born their lot is assigned to each of them by the secret will of God. … the salvation or the destruction of men depends on His free election.”
 (Calvin’s New Testament Commentaries: Romans and Thessalonians, p.203, emphasis mine)

 That’s the thing about deterministic Calvinism.
 It’s a static universe in which there is no net change in anything.
 Prayers, in this case, are all included in an elaborate chain of predetermined events.

-Calvinist, Spiros Zodhiates comments: “Hasn’t God already determined everything, however?
+Calvinist, Spiros Zodhiates: “Hasn’t God already determined everything, however?
 Yes, He has.
 If so, then how can prayer produce results?
 After all, His decrees are immutable.
 It is true that God has foreknown and predestinated everything that happens in Heaven above and in earth beneath.
 Why pray then?
 But that’s like asking, if God has predestined the air, why should we breathe?
 The answer is, because He has ordained it so.
 Yes, it could have been possible that we didn’t need to breathe to live, but God who has put oxygen here in the exact amount needed to sustain life has also ordained that we should breathe; and He who has set His plans ahead of time has also told us that we should ask and pray.
 It’s all there waiting for us to appropriate it, but He says, ask for it.
 Prayer simply releases what God wants to give us.
 He also predestined His people’s prayers.
 When we pray we produce links in the chain of ordained facts.
 It gives us a sense of bringing to pass that which God in eternity predetermined.
 That’s a tremendous thing to contemplate -- that when we pray God does something.
 It proves that we are in tune with God, and what we have asked has been in such agreement with God’s purposes that it has been accomplished and we are co-workers with God.
 The privilege of prayer is tremendous.
 What joy to know that we have adjusted our will with the plan of God.
 Destiny decrees that we should pray; therefore we pray.
 Destiny decrees that we shall be answered, and the answer comes.
 The Lord Jesus says the decrees of God need not trouble us.
 They are His business.
 He has also determined that our business is to pray.”
 (Why Pray?, pp.91-92, emphasis mine)

 James 4:2: “You do not have because you do not ask.”

 However, if they do not ask because God did not decree it so, then the whole thing becomes a charade.
+In other words, you have not, because He predetermined not.
+Logically, Calvinism requires that everything is thrown back upon God and His alleged, exhaustive decree of predetermination.

 2nd Kings 20:6: “‘I will add fifteen years to your life, and I will deliver you and this city from the hand of the king of Assyria; and I will defend this city for My own sake and for My servant David’s sake.’”